 Tips for Best Results

-- Touch each cone with your hand to ensure you complete the full course.
+Touch the base of each cone with your hand to ensure you've reached it.

 Interpreting Your Results

-Your Semo Agility Test time is compared to normative data based on age, gender, and athletic background.
-Faster times indicate greater agility and directional change ability.
-This test is particularly useful for sports that require lateral movement and quick transitions between forward, lateral, and backward movement.
+Your time is compared to normative data based on age and gender.
+Faster times indicate better agility.
+This test is particularly relevant for sports requiring multi-directional movement.